Yoga in State College

 Bhramari Pranayama

 Relieves stress and cerebral tension.
-Allieviates anger, anxiety, insomnia, Improves voice.
+Alieviates anger, anxiety, insomnia, Improves voice.
 Creates a soothing effect on the mind

 Ujjayi Pranayama